Cryental/MemoryJSON/README.md

 // Inject to the Game Process.
 (Boolean Type) trainer.Inject2Game();

-// Run pre-processing table.
-It's required to run.
-(Boolean Type)
+// It's required to run with Inject2Game always.
+// If it returns false, you cannot use any functions.
 // It can cause some lags and delay if you need to scan AoB.
-Please use async method in your code. trainer.RunPreProcessing();
+Please use async method in your code. trainer.InitEngine();

 // Get Tab
 var generalTrainers = trainer.FindTab("General");